DebugLaw/debuglaw.github.io/README.md

 This site is currently under construction pending funds for essential tools.

-The fundraiser for incorporation costs is at https://gofund.me/1e8a62de.
+The fundraiser for incorporation costs is [here](https://gofund.me/1e8a62de).

 Costs include:
 - Replacement laptop following illegal search and seizure;